Topics API: How Privacy Sandbox on Android connects people with ads

 “The Topics API intends to provide callers with coarse-grained advertising topics of interest based on the user’s app usage,” Google says.

-While the list of topics right now is fairly limited, this could be expanded over time, Google says.
+The reason they’re not very granular: early tests with much higher levels of topic granularity proved insufficiently private.
+In other words, if you see enough data on what I am interested in, you’re likely to be able to triangulate my identity, or at least follow my digital trail around the internet.
 Clearly, Google wants to avoid too-tight targeting based on topics that adtech SDKs save and remember over time, associating with a user, in order to develop a very detailed profile of a person that could be used in privacy-threatening ways.

 Interestingly, Google says that potential topics for a user are defined by a classifier model for apps.